Carey851/base-beat-tap/README.md

 Next, inspect the project files to determine the required environment.

 If the project includes dependency files, install dependencies using the appropriate tool for the project.

+For example, use the command that matches the files present in the repository.

+## Usage

+After setup, run the project using the commands provided by the project files or future documentation.